 9.1.
 The Committee shall appoint a Chairman who needs to be a member of the Committee.

 9.2.
-The Committee shall appoint at least one Vice – Chairman who need to be a member of the Committee.
+The Committee shall appoint at least one Vice – Chairman who needs to be a member of the Committee.

 9.3.
 The Committee shall appoint a Treasurer who need not be a member of the Committee.